Azawakh vs Australian Terrier: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Azawakh and Australian Terrier.
 Azawakh requires high (1-2 hours daily) levels of exercise and engagement, while Australian Terrier needs moderate (30-60 min daily) activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+With activity levels comparable, the time burden is similar, so the decision comes down to other factors.
 Azawakh owners should plan for 60-90 minutes of daily activity, compared to 60-90 minutes for Australian Terrier.
 Under-exercised dogs of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Azawakh and Australian Terrier.
 Azawakh has low grooming needs, while Australian Terrier requires low maintenance.
 Professional grooming costs reflect these differences: Azawakh owners typically spend $0-$200 annually on grooming, compared to $0-$200 for Australian Terrier.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
-The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
+Home maintenance — brushing, bathing, nails, dental care — matters as much as any professional grooming appointment.
+The time commitment for daily grooming and general home environment management is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these dogs.

 Best for Low-Maintenance Owners